stevenduong2597/stevenduong2597/README.md

 - 👋 Hi, I’m @ducduong
-- 👀 I’m interested in computer science
+- 👀 I'm a computer science student at University of Houston
 - 🌱 I’m currently learning cs50 published by Harvard University
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me discord: steven duong#3450
+- 📫 How to reach me discord: Blck Pumpkin#3450

 <!---
 stevenduong2597/stevenduong2597 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.